inmyth/mmm-java/README.md

 *General configuration*

+`datanet` : DataAPI url.

 `emails` : contact emails the bot will send error report to.
+*ATTENTION*
+Emails are sent from AWS SES.
+To use this feature you need to :
+- Register the emails in SES Sandbox Mode.
+These emails will be used as both recipient and sender.
+- Set up the SES credentials in your environment.
+You can put the credentials in ~/.aws/credentials or export them.

+*Intervals configuration (optional)*

+Intervals are the numbers of elapsed ledger validated events which will trigger following actions.

+`balancer` : balancer checks our orders and seeds missing orders according to bot configuration (default = 4)

+`accountBalance` : checks how much IOU the account has (default = 10)

 *Bot configuration*